Fitus/Zaloha2.sh/DOCUMENTATION.md

 Zaloha is a small and simple directory synchronizer:

  * Zaloha is a BASH script that uses only FIND, SORT and AWK.
-All you need is the Zaloha.sh file.
-This documentation is contained in Zaloha.sh too.
+All you need is the Zaloha2.sh file.
+This documentation is contained in Zaloha2.sh too.
  * Cyber-secure: No new binary code, no new open ports, easily reviewable.
  * Two operation modes are available: Local Mode and Remote Backup Mode
  * Local Mode: Both &lt;sourceDir&gt; and &lt;backupDir&gt; are available locally